google/go-cloud/internal/docs/pubsub/design.md

     }
 }

-// PublisherOptions contains configuration for Publishers. type PublisherOptions struct {
+// TopicOptions contains configuration for Topics. type TopicOptions struct {
     // SendWait tells the max duration to wait before sending the next batch of
     // messages to the server.
     SendWait time.Duration